You can’t legally participate in wholesale auto auctions and dealer-only sales without a license.

-But obtaining a dealer license does take some work.
+However, obtaining a dealer license does take some work.
 You’ll need to meet requirements set by your state’s Department of Motor Vehicles (DMV) and probably pass tests on vehicle sales laws.
 It can get complicated fast.

-- Types of dealer licenses available
+- Types of Dealer Licenses

-- Benefits of having a dealer permit
+- Benefits of Having a Dealer License

 Types of Dealer Licenses